-Tapsilog is a popular breakfast item that consists of beef tapa, garlic rice, and fried egg.
+Tapsilog is a popular breakfast item that consists of beef tapa, garlic fried rice, and fried egg.
 If you're Filipino, there's a good chance you've had it before.

-In this blog post, I will answer some of the most commonly asked questions about beef tapa.
+In this post, I will answer some of the most commonly asked questions about beef tapa.
 So if you're curious about it, keep reading!

 Tapsilog is an all-day type of breakfast or brunch that Filipinos enjoy.
 It has all the components of a full meal with beef tapa, sinangag (fried rice), and itlog (fried egg).
-It is sometimes served with Achara (Pickled Green Papaya) and a condiment of vinegar and chilies.
+It is sometimes served with Achara (pickled green papaya) and a condiment of vinegar and chilies.

-The flavor of beef tapa is similar to that of adobo — salty, tangy, and garlicky with a hint of sweetness.
+The flavor of beef tapa is similar to that of adobo—salty, tangy, and garlicky with a hint of sweetness.

 Tapsilog and other silog-type breakfasts are popular in the Philippines because they are affordable and easy to prepare.
-One plate combines contrasting flavors and textures that are all delicious.

 A naturally tough cut with plenty of connective tissue must be cooked long enough over low heat to make it tender.